IgniteUI/igniteui-docfx/en/components/general/update_guide.md

 ### From 7.3.x to 8.0.x
 * While updating, if you face the following error `Package "@angular/compiler-cli" has an incompatible peer dependency to "typescript" (requires ">=3.1.1 <3.3", would install "3.4.5").`, you should update `@angular/core` package first.
 This is related to this known [Angular CLI issue](https://github.com/angular/angular-cli/issues/13095)
 * While updating the `igniteui-angular` package, if you see the following error `Package "igniteui-angular" has an incompatible peer dependency to "web-animations-js" (requires "^2.3.1", would install "2.3.2-pr208")`, you should update using `ng update igniteui-angular --force`.
+This could happen if you update `@angular/core` and `@angular/cli` before updating `igniteui-angular`.

 ### From 7.2.x or 7.3.x to 7.3.4
 * If you use the `filterGlobal` method of `IgxGrid`, `IgxTreeGrid` or `IgxHierarchicalGrid`, you should know that the `condition` parameter is no longer optional.
 When the `filterGlobal` method is called with an invalid condition, it will not clear the existing filters for all columns.